 /0 Comments/in travel /by AnneMarieI just got back from spending one and a half months in Bali and Australia.
 I lived out of my Osprey Farpoint 40 liter backpack and loved loved loved it (after I managed to figure out a system for packing it)!!!

 Below is what I brought and how I packed it.
 There are a couple things I had no idea about, which I’ll give you tips on below.
 And, there are a few things I purchased which were a really good idea.
-The links to them are below.
-They are affiliate links so I get commission if you buy them here, which I’d totally appreciate.

 If you have any questions, lmk.